BBC Two "Two" ident

-The BBC Two "Two" ident was the station identification used on BBC2 between 30 March 1986 and 16 February 1991.
+The TWO ident was the station identification used on BBC 2 between 30 March 1986 (Note: First airing was between 7.15 pm and 10 pm.) and 16 February 1991.
 It was the last non-corporate look for the channel, and the only look until 2018 that did not feature a numeral '2' in the design.

 Launch

 Following their previous and groundbreaking striped 2 look, BBC Two wanted to go in a different programming direction.
-The ident they had commissioned had been around since 1979 and after seven years' service, it was time for a replacement.
-The channel wanted to aim programming that was more high brow and sophisticated.
+The ident they had commissioned had been around since 1979 and after nearly seven years' service, it was time for a replacement.
+The channel wanted to aim programming that was more highbrow and sophisticated.
 As a result, they wanted the new logo to reflect this.
-The BBC commissioned Alan Jeapes, who was responsible for the title sequence for BBC1's hit soap EastEnders the year before, to create the new look.
+The BBC commissioned Alan Jeapes, who was responsible for the title sequence for BBC 1's hit soap EastEnders the year before, to create the new look.
+As with BBC One's COW ident the previous year, the ident debuted in the evening rather than at start-up.
+(Note: A recording exists of the 1979 ident in use at 5 pm, and a still exists of a cross-channel slide for the 10 pm showing of the Screen Two film Hard Travelling, showing the new "TWO" logo.)